engpetereid/pharmaciesSystem/README.md

 - **Docker / Sail setup** — containerize the stack for easier onboarding and environment parity.
 - **Refresh token strategy** — extend the Sanctum API with token expiry and refresh flows for production use.
 - **Two-factor authentication** — strengthen admin account security.
+- **Unit tests for repositories & services** — now that the repository and service layers are interface-driven, pure unit tests (with mock repositories) can be added without hitting the database.

 ---